nguyenphuminh/scaling-blockchains/README.md

 All of the things I have mentioned earlier are pretty abstract and general, in pratice, protocol designs play a huge role in scalability.
 How you deal with data serialization, message gossiping, trie construction, stuff like segwit, parallel utxo transactions etc can vastly reduce cost and improve overall transaction throughput.
 Optimization tricks to reduce data cost, disk io cost, pruning etc from blockchain clients are also just as essential.

-## Indirect scaling solutions

-### Better smart contract languages/compilers
+## Better smart contract languages/compilers

 While this may sound dumb, it is actually a fair point.
+Bad smart contract languages/compilers are indirectly affecting true performance of several blockchain networks.

 First, let's talk about contract execution.
 A bad contract language design/compiler would produce unnecessary opcodes, meaning more execution needed.
 For example, a contract written in Huff or Vyper (with their current official compilers) might be twice or even three times more gas efficient than one that was written in Solidity (using the solc compiler).
-We don't even need to shard another chain or use another rollup in the first place if devs adopt those languages rather than Solidity.
+We don't even need to shard another chain or use another rollup in the first place for more efficiency if developers use those languages rather than Solidity.

 Second, let's talk about contract code storage.
-Again, a bad contract language design/compiler would produce unnecessary opcodes, and that not only contribute to worsened execution efficiency, but also data storage cost for those contracts.
+Again, a bad contract language design/compiler would produce unnecessary opcodes, and that not only contribute to worse execution efficiency, but also data storage cost for those contracts.
 A few months prior to the current time of writing, a research has shown that 10% of Solidity contracts in Ethereum are useless opcodes generated by the solc compiler.
 Yep, tens of gigabytes of the Ethereum blockchain network currently are probably solc bloat, yikes!

 People seem to not realize the damages a bad smart contract language may bring.
 Sure, it hurts apps' performance individually, but the problem is more complicated when a language is mass-adopted.
 A mass-adopted smart contract language that has 3x more opcodes and 3x lower gas efficiency directly contributes to the network being 3 times less scalable than what it could have been.
 We don't even need to shard 3 extra chains, we need a better smart contract language designs and compilers!

 This solution does not help with scaling blockchains directly, as it does not add in any extra execution or data storage capacity, but rather help recover the performance that they have lost due to unoptimized use of smart contracts and help reduce chain bloat.

-## Common misconceptions
+## Misconceptions

+A quick recap on the misconceptions we have covered:
+- We can not just scale a blockchain by simply changing block size or block time.
+- We can not shard a chain by just simply having multiple independent chains.

 ### Proof-of-stake improves scalability

-A common misconception that most modern blockchain networks lie to users and investors about is the fact that Proof-of-stake is more scalable than Proof-of-work or other consensus mechanisms.
+A common misconception that most modern blockchain networks lie to users and investors about is the fact that Proof-of-stake based consensus is more scalable than Proof-of-work based consensus or other consensus mechanisms.
 This is actually false since consensus protocols don't bring any extra transaction execution or data storage capabilities to the network, PoS-based consensus protocols exist only as an energy-efficient way to achieve consensus compared to PoW mining.
-Most centralized blockchain networks that have low block time and high block size will take PoS as an excuse for their centralized scalability.
+Most centralized blockchain networks that have low block time and high block size will take PoS as an excuse for their performant **but** centralized network.

+## Conclusion

+I believe understanding blockchain fundamentals and possible blockchain scaling solutions is crucial for participants of this industry because not only we can have a better view of what the future of blockchain technology might look like, but we can also understand what's right and wrong, what's possible and what's limited so that people would not fall for projects that might exploit users' misconceptions for their goods, so there you go, thanks for reading!